easykemistry

 GENERAL PROPERTIES OF GROUP VI ELEMENTS

-Group VI elements include Oxygen, Sulphur, Selenium, Tellurium and Polonium.
+The elements in this group include Oxygen, Sulphur, Selenium, Tellurium and Polonium.

 1. All the elements are solid except oxygen which is a gas at room temperature